stimulus-use/stimulus-use/docs/application-controller.md

 # useApplication

-This is a supercharged Stimlus Controller.
-You can extend all of your Stilmulus controllers from this one and access a few handy functions everywhere.
+This is a supercharged Stimulus Controller.
+You can extend all of your Stimulus controllers from this one and access a few handy functions everywhere.

 ## Usage